panodata/tikray/docs/engine/rsonpath/index.md

 processors, input data mostly needs to be edited into a variant suitable for storing into a database, likely also transitioning from a top-level object to a top-level list.

-- Unwrap the actual collection which is nested within the top-level `records` element.
+The following expression unwraps the actual collection which is nested within the top-level `records` element.
-- Flatten the element `nested-list` which contains nested lists.
 ```yaml
 expression: $.records
 type: rson